tristancabel/tristancabel.github.io/_posts/2016-10-01-deep_learning_leCun.md

 </figure>

 However, it is really difficult to find such a $\Phi$ !
 This is where neural network comes: We make our $\Phi$ as a combination of convolutional nodes ( linear convolutions + non-linear scalar).
 Let's try to understand what are the mathematics behind it.
-Why hierarchical network cascade? why convolutions? why indtroducing non-linearities?
+Why hierarchical network cascade? why convolutions? why introducing non-linearities?
 What are the properties of the learned linear operators $L_j$ ?
 Intuition of how it works is a we go deeper we kill variablility and create invariants!
 It works a bit like mathematical wavelet filter.

 Conclusions we can take from Stephane Mallat presentation are :